telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 -   a typeInformation object containing all the information about the device stored during registration.
 -   and the customary `callback` parameter, with the usual meaning.
 It's really important for the library user to call this callback, as failing to do so may hang the IoT Agent completely.
-The callback must be called with the an optional error in the first argument and the same arguments recieved (potentially modified) as the following.
+The callback must be called with the an optional error in the first argument and the same arguments received (potentially modified) as the following.

 In order to manage the middlewares to the system, the following functions can be used: